fingerskier/manthra/README.md

 `considerable careful crafty compositions`

+I love synonym rolls, just like grammar used to make.

 Tolerance will reach such a level that intelligent people will be banned from thinking so as not to offend imbeciles.
   Dostoievski